liweisu0/Rootint/README.md

 # zopo
-A tool to tranlate your genealogy to printable pdf
+A tool to tranlate your file-based genealogy to printable pdf, and back.